 It wasn’t something I expected.
-Later I’d find out that the first few were printed on a specialized vinyl that makes it easy for removal, but still… Why would someone intentionally remove this particular sticker and leave up so many others?
-You’re gonna leave up someone else’s sticker, but go out of your way to defaces these?
+Later, I’d find out that the first few were printed on a specialized vinyl that makes it easy for removal, but still… Why would someone intentionally remove this sticker and leave up so many others?
+You’re gonna leave up someone else’s sticker, but go out of your way to deface these?

 The roots of the problem ran deep… In the next batch, I sourced 3,000 printed on paper.
 I figured if someone was going to tear them down, then there should be a lot more for them to remove.
 I distributed them to local coffee shops and had to resupply almost daily.
 They appeared everywhere, but still defaced and torn off.
 Eventually, the weather would take its toll on the paper stickers.

 In later versions, I added the hashtag #catcallingisharassment to see if other people would share their stories and photos.

 Local interview about the stickers: https://pittsburghstickerproject.weebly.com/home/starting-a-conversation